 Nudging technique: gender impartial approach

-Also: transform expectations of women and inspire girls
+Also: Achieve diversity, transform expectations of men, transform expectations of women and inspire girls

 Where in the policy cycle can this approach be used?